jadijadi/lpic1book/content/1102_setup_host_security.md

 systemctl disable vsftpd.service --now
 ```

-Please also remember than on older systems, we used to have all the Init scripts in `/etc/init.d` and `/etc/rcX.d` folders.
-There were also a `/etc/inittab` file which was a configuration file for initializing a Linux system using SysV.
-I contains lines i this format:
+Please also remember that on older systems, we used to have all the Init scripts in `/etc/init.d` and `/etc/rcX.d` folders.
+There were also a `/etc/inittab` file which was a configuration file for initializing a Linux system using SysV .
+It contains lines in this format:

+This would tell the init system to do `actions` on the `process` on a specific `runlevel`.
+For example:
 ```
 id:runlevel:action:process
 ```

-This would tell the init system to do `actions` on the `process` on a specific `runlevel`.
-For example:
+It tells the init to start (and respawn if killed), the `mingetty tty1` command on runlevels `2`, `3`, `4`, & `5`.
 ```
 1:2345:respawn:/sbin/mingetty tty1
 ```

-tells the init to start (and respawn if killed), the `mingetty tty1` command on runlevels 2, 3, 4, & 5.
-As the final note, this was the most important line in the `inittab` file because it told the init to start in run level 3.
+As the final note, this was the most important line in the `inittab` file because it tells the init to start in run level 3.
 ```
 id:3:initdefault:
 ```

-for more information about runlevels, please refer to [Chapter 101.3](1013-change-runlevels-boot-targets-and-shutdown-or-reboot-the-system.html).
+For more information about `runlevels` , please refer to [Chapter 101.3](1013-change-runlevels-boot-targets-and-shutdown-or-reboot-the-system.html).